 - The nerves have some insulators around them and these insulators are formed from cholesterol.

 - The serotonin receptors of the brain need the presence if cholesterol to function normally.

 Cholesterol the enemy

 Body needs a specific level of cholesterol.
 There are no good or bad cholesterol in real.
 What make them good or bad are their specific levels.
 The LDL cholesterol is actually good if does not go beyond its limit.
 The good cholesterol HDL stays good only as long as it does not go down than its optimal level.
 Cholesterol needs its balance to move in a friendly manner.

-The body makes 80% of the required cholesterol in liver and the rest comes from the diet.
-You should also know that cholesterol is not the primary reason for the cardio vascular disease.
-It is the inflammation of cholesterol where it is produced in excess amount that it is being used.
+The body makes 80% of the required cholesterol in the liver and the rest comes from the diet.
+You should also know that cholesterol is not the primary reason for the cardiovascular disease.
+It is the inflammation of cholesterol where it is produced in an excess amount that it is being used.
 That is when we call it as an enemy.

 Cholesterol does not dissolve in the blood.
 It is carried away from one place to another.
 When in excess, the LDL cholesterol tends to get accumulated in the blood vessel walls making it difficult for the blood to flow freely.
 This will have extra pressure on the heart and that leads to all the diseases.

 It is us who make the cholesterol an enemy

 If the cholesterol turns enemy and acts against us, it is us who is to be blamed.
 There can be no major difference in the production of cholesterol in the body.
 What makes the difference is in what we eat.
 Simply eating too much do to bring the situation, it depends on what you eat.

 - Too much saturated fat leads to increase in cholesterol levels